Swim Survival Safety™

 Swim Survival Safety™ for Infants and Toddlers

 A parent or trusted adult will join their child age 7m-3y in our Swim Survival Safety classes.
 Children will learn to turn over and float unassisted to the count of 10.
 They then learn to turn over and float unassisted and fully clothed for 5 full minutes as their 2nd foundational skill.
 Training is systematic and gradual and focused on each child: there is no preconceived time frame to attain this skill.
-Babies and toddlers ages 7m-3y join a SynchroBabies, Tots or Basic Water Awareness Session prior to joining Beginning Survival to prepare them to join beginning survival.
-Beginning survival classes are by teacher invitation only.
+Babies and toddlers ages 7m-3y join a SynchroBabies, Tots or Basic Water Awareness camp or Session prior to joining Beginning Survival to prepare them to join beginning survival.
+We offer sessions and camps for this age group.
+Beginning survival classes for this age are by teacher invitation only.

-Our 4-6y old Beginning Survival session is a fast paced session with the goal of teaching your preschool/school aged child to turn over and float in deep water, and then learn the swim float swim sequence.
+Our 4-6y old Beginning Survival camps are fast paced daily lesson sessions with the goal of teaching your preschool/school aged child to turn over and float in deep water, and then learn the swim float swim sequence.
 From there, when showing readiness, children learn to swim fully clothed on their backs 40 feet and to safety.

 1. Student must be able to fully self submerge and get a ring (or attempt to) in 2.5 feet of water with no hesitation.
 They will be asked to to do this as a test at the outset of the first class.